ehmicky/autoserver/docs/logging.md

 one can set filters using the [server option](start.md#server-options) `logFilter`.

-`logFilter` is an object, with each property being a function that takes parts of the request information and returns it modified.
-It is also possible to use an array of strings instead as a shortcut, in order to only keep some properties.
+`logFilter` is an object, with each property specifying how filter part of the request information, among:
+  - `true`: keep it
+  - `false`: remove it
+  - array of strings: only keep those properties

 The possible properties are:
   - `queryVars`